pascallaliberte/by.pascallaliberte.me/_posts/2013-12-29-writing-objectives-you-will-accomplish.md

 ![Arrows stopping short of the goal, and one arrow going the full distance]({{ site.baseurl }}/d/writing-objectives-you-will-accomplish-02.png)

 The trick is a little weird: Rewrite the title of your list, and in it, include the words "I will have".
-You're probably best to including a date, while you're at it: "**Before May, I will have**."
+You're probably best to include a date, while you're at it: "**Before May, I will have**."

 Having "I will have" in the title forces you to rewrite the objectives with the start of "May" in mind.
 And it forces you to rewrite your statements.
 It's no longer "Lose 15 pounds", it's "Lost 15 pounds".
 That's what you *will have done*, before May.